 Buffett once said: “When I see memos from Howard Marks in my mail, they’re the first thing I open and read.
 I always learn something.”
-What can we learn from latest memo from him ( you may read the full memo here ).
+What can we learn from the latest memo from him ( you may read the full memo here )?

-In his latest memo , he touched on the topic of “market volatility” and “Pro-Risk behavior” .
-According to him , although most of the valuations seems pointing to high and overvalue scenario in major stock markets but the “unacceptability of low returns on cash & Treasuries / Bonds couple with the attitude of “ FOMO “ , continue to push the market indexes to higher high.
-Every week, we could hear or see the news of market reaching new record high , again and again.
+In his latest memo, he touched on the topic of “market volatility” and “Pro-Risk behaviour”.
+According to him, although most of the valuations seem to point to high and overvalue scenario in major stock markets the “unacceptability of low returns on cash & Treasuries / Bonds couple with the attitude of “ FOMO “, continue to push the market indexes to higher high.
+Every week, we could hear or see the news of the market reaching a new record high, again and again.

-Below few sentence excerpted from the latest memo by Howard Marks :
+Below few sentences excerpted from the latest memo by Howard Marks :

 · - Most valuation parameters are either the richest ever (Buffett ratio )of stock market capitalization to GDP, price-to-sales ratio, the VIX, bond yields, private equity transaction multiples, real estate capitalization ratios) or among the highest in history (p/e ratios, Shiller cycle-adjusted p/e ratio).
 In the past, levels like these were followed by downturns.
 Thus a decision to invest today has to rely on the belief that “it’s different this time.”